OutOfSyncStudios/request-utils/README.md

 5. Handle default values for options request parameters
 6. Validates that all request parameters are over the expected data types.
 Sets 400002 on failure.
 7. Runs `checkPermission`.
 Sets 403000 error on failure.
-8. If none of the above generates an error, then runs the `closure` function provided.
-If the closure throws an Exception, then sets a 500001 error.
+8. If none of the above generates an error, then runs the `handler` function provided.
+If the handler throws an Exception, then sets a 500001 error.

-`next` is the asynchronous closure that used to process requests used by [ExpressJS](), [SailsJS](), and other similar frameworks. `res` is the HTTP Response object for the request. `req` is the HTTPRequest object.
+`next` is the asynchronous handler used by [ExpressJS](), [SailsJS](), and other similar frameworks to continue execution or return errors. `res` is the HTTP Response object for the request. `req` is the HTTPRequest object.

 `params` are outlined in the [Request Handler Parameters](#type-handler-params) below.

-The `closure` is a typical request handler function with a function signature as follow:
+The `handler` is a function with a function signature as follow:
 ```js
   (req, res, next) => {
     // Do something